fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 ![Create Datastructure](https://github.com/BEXIS2/Documents/raw/master/Manuals/RPM/Images/create_data_structure.png)

-BEXIS2 will now refer you to the page where you can build your data structure by adding variables.
+BEXIS2 will now refer you to the tool with which you can build your data structure by adding variables.

 ![Add Variables](https://github.com/BEXIS2/Documents/raw/master/Manuals/RPM/Images/add_variables.png)
 Choose - if possible - a variable template starting with an uppercase letter.
 These have been defined especially for BETA-FOR.
+If there`s no variable template that fits to your data yet, you can [create a new one](#33-create-a-variable-template).

 When you click the arrow button next to a variable template, the variable will be displayed on the right side.
 You can keep its name or make it more specific.